RAF Feltwell: United States Air Force use

 From 1989 it also hosted the US Air Force's 5th Space Surveillance Squadron (5 SPSS) which was subordinate to the 21st Operations Group (21 OG) and the 21st Space Wing (21 SW), both at Peterson AFB, Colorado.
 These organisations in turn are subordinate to the 14th Air Force (14 AF) at Vandenberg AFB, California which reports to HQ Air Force Space Command (AFSPC), also at Peterson AFB, CO.

 The 5 SPSS was part of the USAF's Passive Space Surveillance Network which tracked the physical location of emitting satellites in orbit.
-This data along with that from other systems was used to adjust the orbits of various satellites and manned vessels (for instance the Space Shuttle and the International Space Station) to reduce the risk of on-orbit collisions.
-It was deactivated in 2003 and the activity transferred to Misawa Air Base in Japan.
+This data along with that from other systems was used to adjust the orbits of various satellites and crewed vessels (for instance the Space Shuttle and the International Space Station) to reduce the risk of on-orbit collisions.
+It was inactivated in 2003 and the activity transferred to Misawa Air Base in Japan.

 The base is used as a housing estate for United States Air Force personnel stationed nearby at RAF Mildenhall and RAF Lakenheath with new housing built in 2011.
-Earlier it was used for USAF unaccompanied airmen in barracks located on base, while also containing the Mathies Airman Leadership School for USAF personnel in the UK, as well as being the home of the Army and Air Force Exchange Service's sole furniture store in the country.
-It also houses the only Middle School for Lakenheath and Mildenhall, which covers most of the station.
+At one time it had been used for USAF unaccompanied airmen in barracks located on base.
+Currently it hosts the Mathies Airman Leadership School for USAF personnel in the UK and airmen stationed at Stavanger Airbase It also is the home of the Army and Air Force Exchange Service's sole furniture store in the country.
+The base also hosts the only Middle School for Lakenheath and Mildenhall as well as offices for the Department of Defense Education Activity.

-RAF Feltwell was administered by Detachment 4 of the 18th Intelligence Squadron, which was a space control intelligence organization of the United States Air Force, located at Wright-Patterson AFB, Ohio and which has one other geographically separated detachments: Detachment 2, Osan AB, Korea.
-However, the 18th IS was deactivated during September 2020 and then reactivated as the US Space Force's 73rd Intelligence, Surveillance and Reconnaissance Squadron, which is assigned to Space Delta 7.
+Prior to the 48th Fighter Wing taking responsibility for RAF Feltwell it was administered by Detachment 4 of the 18th Intelligence Squadron, which was a space control intelligence organization of the United States Air Force, located at Wright-Patterson AFB, Ohio and other worldwide geographically separated detachments.
+However, the 18th IS was inactivated during September 2020 and then reactivated as the US Space Force's 73rd Intelligence, Surveillance and Reconnaissance Squadron, which is assigned to Space Delta 7 and is still hosted on RAF Feltwell.

+In 2024, between 20 November and 22 November, small unmanned aerial systems (UASs) were spotted in the vicinity of and over RAF Feltwell part of wider drone incursions at US air bases in the United Kingdom.
+The number of UASs fluctuated and they ranged in size and configuration.
+F-15E Strike Eagles, based at Lakenheath, were allegedly scrambled in response to the drones as they impacted local flight operations.
+RAF Regiment personnel were later deployed to the bases with the ORCUS C-UAS system in response to a second sighting of unidentified drones in the night hours of 25 November.